Perc6ptr0n/Time-Series-Analysis-for-Consumer-Behavior-using-an-Endoder-Decoder-CNN-LSTM-model/README.md

 - Expand datasets to include more prosumer profiles and diverse geographic regions.
 - Integrate real-time streaming data for continuous prediction updates.
 - Explore advanced architectures like Transformer models for further improvement.
+- Predict next-hour and 24-hour windows using historical data.

 ---